 Urge your members of Congress to support and cosponsor the Accelerating Broadband Development by Empowering Local Communities Act of 2019 (H.R.
-530).
-Introduced by Rep. Anna Eshoo (D-Calif.) on January 14, 2019, the legislation would effectively rescind the Federal Communications Commission (FCC) 5G broadband deployment rule – Streamlining Deployment of Next Generation Wireless Infrastructure Declaratory Ruling and Third Report and Order, which NACo opposed.
+530 / S. 2012).
+Introduced by Rep. Anna Eshoo (D-Calif.) on January 14, 2019, the legislation would effectively rescind the Federal Communications Commission’s (FCC) 5G broadband deployment rule, Streamlining Deployment of Next Generation Wireless Infrastructure Declaratory Ruling and Third Report and Order, which NACo opposed.

 On September 26, 2018, the FCC approved a new rule on 5G wireless network deployment that significantly restricts local authority.
-The FCC decision not only limits fees local governments may assess telecommunications companies for the placement of wireless service facilities and constrains local governments to 60 days to evaluate applications from wireless companies to attach 5G Small Cells to existing structures and 90 days to review applications for equipment on entirely new structures.
+The FCC decision not only limits fees local governments may assess telecommunications companies for the placement of wireless service facilities, it constrains local governments to just 60 days to evaluate applications from wireless companies to attach 5G Small Cells to existing structures and 90 days to review applications for equipment on entirely new structures.

 By narrowing the window for evaluating 5G deployment applications, the FCC rule would prevent local governments from properly assessing and mitigating the impact broadcasting facilities may have on the public health, safety and welfare of the community.

-Immediately after the FCC approved the controversial order, several lawsuits were filed by city and county governments in federal appeals courts questioning the legality of the rule.
+Immediately after the FCC approved the controversial order, several federal lawsuits were filed by city and county governments questioning the legality of the rule.
 The order, which went into effect January 14, 2019, is currently being challenged in the United States Ninth Circuit Court of Appeals.
 The appellate court is expected to release a decision sometime this year.

 KEY TALKING POINTS